mcguffin/wp-access-areas/README.txt

 == Changelog ==

+= 1.1.11 =
+Debug: Fix Comment issue.
+Selecting "WordPress default" now does what it is supposed to: handling over the comment responsibility to WordPress.

+= 1.1.10 =
+Debug: Fix missing file issue

+= 1.1.9 =
+Feature/Debug: Network admins now have access to all areas on all blogs.
+Blog admins have access to all areas on their own blog(s).
+Code: put general use processes into function

 = 1.1.9 =
 Feature/Debug: Network admins now have access to all areas on all blogs.
 Blog admins have access to all areas on their own blog(s).
 Code: put general use processes into function